Updated: Jan 3

 To find the origins of Kambo we need to go back hundreds of years, deep into the amazonian rainforest.
 Virtually hidden amongst the animals and the foliage you would find the “Phyllomedusa Bicolor” or “Giant Monkey Frog”.
 The secretion of this friendly amphibian has the power to heal and has transformed the lives of many.
 The use of the secretion and the bizarre and curious method of it being applied to burns on the skin is said to have come to a shaman in an ayahuasca vision.

 More recently as Kambo has been brought to the West its use has taken an interesting turn in that it’s application has been augmented by fusing it with two other healing modalities - Traditional Chinese Medicine and the Indian Chakra System.
 Practitioners have started placing the Kambo on the acupuncture meridian lines and on the corresponding places on the body for the chakras.
 As I began to work more and more with Kambo I found these alternative methods popping up again and again.
-These methods would be completely alien to an indigenous tribesman who would know nothing of the meridian lines or the chakras.
+These methods would be completely alien to an indigenous tribesman who don't consider them important.

 Many questions started coming to mind of the effectiveness of these treatments:

 What would be the use of placing Kambo on the different areas of the body?

 Isn’t all this just a made up Western gimmick?